fesor/request-objects/README.md

 ## More examples

-If you still not sure is it useful for you, please see `examples` directory for more use cases.
+If you're still not sure is it useful for you, please see `examples` directory for more use cases.
 Didn't find your case?
 Then share your use case in issues!

 ## Contribution

-Fill free to give feedback and feature requests or post issues.
+Feel free to give feedback and feature requests or post issues.
 PR's are welcomed!